BinaryMoon/MasterWP/README.md

 Please feel free to make a pull request to your event.
 We reserve the right to pick and choose what events we include.
 The project owners decision is final.

 To add a new [event/ conference](https://masterwp.co/events/) we need to add a new even markdown file to the `_events` directory.
 The filename should be unique to your event.
 The string should be lowercase with spaces replaced with dashes.
-The year (or date if more than one even per year) should be added at the end.
+The year (or date if more than one event per year) should be added at the end.

-For example WordCamp US 2020 - will use the markdown file `wordcamp-us-2020.md`.
+For example _WordCamp US 2020_ - will use the markdown file `wordcamp-us-2020.md`.

 The file should look something like this: